PaaS-Shack/dns/README.md

 ## Bind nameserver to agent IP
 By defualt agent only binds to 127.0.0.1 and ::1
 It can resolve to both IPv6 and IPv4

+If proxy=true the agent will call v1.dohs.query and will become a recursive resolver.
+This is so the agent can become a local network resolver.
+On a public IP this maybe dangerous idea but its your choice.
 ```
 dcall agent-name v1.ddns.bind --address=10.0.0.1 --proxy=true
 dcall agent-name v1.ddns.bind --address=123.123.123.124 --proxy=false